DoSomething/gambit/.github/README.md

 # Gambit Conversations

-Gambit Conversations is the DoSomething.org API used to maintain chatbot conversations with our members, providing functionality to:
+Gambit Conversations is our DoSomething.org [API](/documentation/README.md) for SMS conversations:

-* Receive inbound messages from a user, create/update corresponding data in the DS Users and Activity APIs, and send an outbound reply
+* Receives inbound messages, creates/updates [users](https://www.github.com/dosomething/northstar) and/or [campaign activity](https://www.github.com/dosomething/rogue), and sends an outbound reply

-* Send outbound broadcast messages to a user
+* Sends outbound broadcast messages

-* Send outbound confirmation messages to user when subscribing to alerts and/or joining a campaign via web
+* Sends outbound confirmation messages for web subscriptions and/or campaign signups

-* Update a user with undeliverable SMS status if outbound messages cannot be delivered
+* Updates user subscription status when outbound message delivery fails

-* Send a support message to a user
+* Sends outbound support messages from agents

+## Overview

+Gambit receives and sends SMS messages from/to users via [Twilio](https://www.twilio.com), forwarded from our internal [message broker](https://www.github.com/dosomething/blink).
+It queries its [ Content API](https://www.github.com/dosomething/gambit-content) to source outbound message content.

+Staff members can chat with Gambit in [Slack](https://www.github.com/dosomething/gambit-slack) to test conversations, and can view Gambit content and conversation data from an [internal web app](https://www.github.com/dosomething/gambit-admin).

+Gambit forwards support requests from users into a [Front](https://www.frontapp.com) inbox, where agents are able to send messages back to provide support.

 ## Development